 Please include the following in your submission:

 - Submission form – please DOWNLOAD and complete the submission form in English.

 - Score – only electronic scores created on computers as PDF will be accepted.
 Except for graphic scores, hand written scores will NOT be accepted.
 Please organize the instruments in this order: dizi, sheng, pipa, ruan, zheng, gaohu, erhu, cello.

 - Recording (optional, but recommended) – audio or video recordings of the piece: mp3/mp4 files, or Youtube/soundcloud/website links.
 It can be live performance, studio recording, or midi realization.

 - Short program note (one paragraph) & short bio of the composer in English (max.
 250 words) and Chinese, or at least one of these two languages, submitted in one doc file.

-Selection will be announced by April 15, 2018 at soundofdragon.com and by email.
+Selection will be announced by April 20, 2018 (*new date) at soundofdragon.com and by email.